 We are coming out to Navini after an evening flight; is it possible to have a meal on our arrival?

 Yes, we would be happy to arrange a plate of sandwiches, a salad, and/or some fresh fruits for arrivals after the evening meal service.

 Our flight leaves in the evening; what time do we have to check out?

-You are welcome to stay on Navini until 5pm.
-If the bure is not required for incoming guests, you can stay in your bure.
-If your bure is required, then you may use our day room until your departure at 5pm – all at no extra cost.
+You are welcome to stay on Navini until 4pm.
+If the bure is required for incoming guests, then you may use our common day room until your departure at 4pm – all at no extra cost.

 SAND, SEA, SAILING AND SWIMMING

 Are the beach and reef easy to get to?

 All bures open onto the beach, so you walk straight out of your front door and onto the white sand.
 You have a thatched umbrella and beach lounge if you choose to stop there.

 Having been a protected sanctuary for many years, the reef is teeming with sea life.
 Many people express surprise at being able to see such a variety of fish and other aquatic creatures only a short swim from the beach.

 Can I sail and what are the winds generally like?